learning color through paints

 All references to specific pigments in this page include the pigment's generic color index name, which is a link to the pigment information in the guide to watercolor pigments.
 In the United States, voluntary industry standards require watercolor paint manufacturers to print the CI name of pigment ingredients on the paint packaging and in paint color charts or technical information.
 Do not purchase paints from manufacturers who do not provide this disclosure.

-The quantity of pigment in the paint, as a proportion of the total volume of paint, is the pigment load, which is equivalent to the tinting strength of the paint in comparison to other paints that use the same type of pigment.
-(Each type of pigment also has its characteristic tinting strength, but this is diluted by the paint vehicle.)
+The quantity of pigment in the paint, as a proportion of the total volume of paint, is the pigment load, which determines the tinting strength of the paint in comparison to other paints that use the same type of pigment.
+The tinting strength of a paint is determined by the tinting strength of the pigment and how much the pigment is diluted by the paint vehicle (gum arabic, synthetic gum or acrylic resin).

-The type of pigment and pigment load also determine the lightfastness of the paint, or its permanence under long light exposure; the paint hiding power (which watercolorists traditionally call transparency), the pigment particle size (which watercolorists call granulation when the particles are large and sedimentation when the particles are small and the pigment particles are heavy in water), and the paint's staining behavior on paper.
+The type of pigment and pigment load also determine the lightfastness of the paint, or its permanence under long light exposure; the paint hiding power (which watercolorists traditionally but inaccurately call the transparency), and the paint's staining behavior on paper (which also depends on the surface qualities of the paper itself).

 |a six paint palette|